Smoke Free Illinois Act: Enactment

 The 95th Illinois General Assembly put the Smoke-Free Illinois Act into effect beginning January 1, 2008.
-Per Damon T. Arnold, M.D., M.P.H Director of the Illinois Department of Public Health, "The Smoke-free Illinois Website is designed to provide a variety of informational resources.
+The Director of the Illinois Department of Public Health, Damon T. Arnold, M.D., M.P.H., released a statement saying "The Smoke-free Illinois Website is designed to provide a variety of informational resources.
 I encourage you to read the information contained here to become more informed about the Smoke-free Illinois law, to access information about secondhand smoke, to seek assistance to quit smoking or to lodge a complaint about a possible violation."

 Locations

-As of January 1, 2008, the Smoke-Free Illinois Act requires that public places and places of employment must be completely smoke-free inside and within 15 feet from entrances, exits, windows that open and ventilation intakes.
+The Smoke-Free Illinois Act requires that public places and places of employment must be completely smoke-free inside and within 15 feet from entrances, exits, windows that open and ventilation intakes.
 This includes but is not limited to: